 In July 2023, we supplied 349 youth with NEW backpacks, lunchboxes, water bottles, school supplies, as well as NEW shoes and NEW or great quality used clothes to kick off a NEW school year!

 “There are so many needs and people want to help but don’t know how.
 This could be a beautiful place for broadening our community.” – Stephanie, Resource Parent

 Supporting the Village

-Our Village Closet is working to establish a plan for several support groups and self-care groups, based on feedback from the local foster community.
-Self-care groups will be where caregivers can get encouragement and guidance to intentionally take care of their well-being.
+Self-care groups will be where caregivers and youth can get encouragement and guidance to intentionally take care of their well-being.
 Maybe that looks like pilates/yoga, a book club, a running group, learning about essential oils, the method of tapping, art therapy, a Financial Peace University class (both at caregiver and youth level), a hiking group, music therapy, or any number of other options.
 The important thing is to help facilitate self-care.

 Training the Village

 In addition to support for the youth and caregivers impacted by foster care, there is a growing need to educate the community about issues related to foster care.
 Furthermore, caregivers are required to complete training hours each year.
 Providing relevant training opportunities will strengthen a collective support system for the village.